-Gwalior, a historical city of northern Indian State, Madhya Pradesh, cannot be just laid down in words and pictures.
+Gwalior, a historical city in the northern Indian State of Madhya Pradesh, cannot be just laid down in words and pictures.
 Gwalior is definitely something you should see with your own eyes.
-Gwalior is a popular tourist attraction and one of the most beautiful cities in Madhya Pradesh and it is best known for its imposing hilltop fort, magnificent palaces, and ancient temples.
+Gwalior is a popular tourist attraction and one of the most beautiful cities in Madhya Pradesh.
+It is best known for its imposing hilltop fort, magnificent palaces, and ancient temples.

-And if you are still looking for a reason to visit this beautiful city then here I am going to give you not one but nine reasons why you should visit Gwalior once in your life.
-In my earlier post, I told you about the Best Couple Friendly Places in Gwalior, and in my today’s post, I am going to tell you why you should visit Gwalior once in your lifetime.
+And if you are still looking for a reason to visit this beautiful city then here I am going to give you not one but nine reasons why you should visit Gwalior once in your lifetime.
+In my earlier post, I told you about the Best Couple Friendly Places in Gwalior, and in today’s post, I am going to tell you why you should visit Gwalior once in your life.

 1. To See The Majestic Fort of Gwalior